feldi/py-goratschin/README.md

   * if the engines say something else, and the score of the clerk is better than that of the boss by a margin 'cp' (see self.score_margin in code) do the clerk's move.
 The default margin is 0.5 centipawns.

   * Else, always listen to the 'boss engine'.

+'Goratschin' is the name of a double-headed figure from the german sci-fi series "Perry Rhodan".

 ## Using GoratschinChess